Is SimpliSafe Good for Business?

 SimpliSafe Installation and Setup

-One reason why SimpliSafe is our top-rated security system is that it really couldn’t be easier to set up.
+One reason why SimpliSafe is regularly one of our top-rated security systems is that it really couldn’t be easier to set up.
 All we had to do was unbox the system, plug the hub into a standard AC outlet, and follow the step-by-step setup instructions.
-If you choose the ‘Interactive’ plan, you’ll have access to the SimpliSafe app, which will walk you through installing your other devices like sensors, cameras, etc. Otherwise, SimpliSafe comes with a handy-dandy install booklet, or you can visit the company’s website to find a setup guide.
+The SimpliSafe app will walk you through installing your other devices like sensors, cameras, etc. You can also use the hand-dandy install booklet that comes with the system to set up SimpliSafe using the included keypad.
+And anytime you need help, you can always visit the company's website to find setup guides and specific instructions.

 Pro Tip: SimpliSafe entry sensors include removable adhesive strips for quick mounting.
 But we recommend drilling them into your door frames and window frames if possible (screws are included).
 This way no funny business will happen with unsavory customers or employees trying to steal your sensors on the fly.